Sometimes a bad day just happens

 Whitechapel to Stratford

 At Whitechapel station I need to tell someone from the Elizabeth Line that I must be met at Stratford by someone with a ramp.
 Two trains come and go and I don’t see anyone who can help.
 What is a man on a Travelscoot mobility scooter to do?
 At train number three my patience is exhausted so I take a gamble and get onto the train.
 Luckily there is someone at Stanstead who has a ramp so I can get on to the platform but it was a close run event.
-Suddenly staff appear on the platform and tell me off.
+Suddenly numerous staff appear on the platform and tell me off.
 I get the feeling that none of them believe my story about no staff at Whitechapel.
 At least the trip from Stratford to Faversham is trouble free.

 Now it really is bad day